Key information

 Disclosures during the strata manager’s appointment

-Strata managers will have the following new requirements:
+Strata managers have the following new requirements.

 This requirement means that strata managers can't receive any commission or training service without it going through this approval process – unless it has already been included in the management agreement.
 This is the ‘contract’ the owners corporation negotiates with the strata manager when the strata manager is being appointed.